datanav/docs/dtl/dtl-functions-namespaced-identifiers.rst

        |
        | URIs can be passed as values in VALUES only when NAMESPACE is not specified.
          The URIs will be collapsed, i.e. the prefix part of URIs will be collapsed into a namespace.
-If the prefix has been declared as a :ref:`namespace <namespaces>` then that namespace will be used, otherwise a generated namespace will be added.
+If the prefix has been declared as a :ref:`namespace <namespaces-feature>` then that namespace will be used, otherwise a generated namespace will be added.
      - | Constructs a new namespaced identifier.
        |